 While addressing a concern using the informal complaint process is encouraged, it need not be used before a formal complaint may be brought.

-A formal request for an inquiry into an allegation that a trustee has contravened the Trustee Code of Conduct may be made In Confidence to Integrity Commissioner Sandhya Kohli in writing by submitting the completed Code of Conduct – Formal Complaint Form or by email at:
+A formal request for an inquiry into an allegation that a trustee has contravened the Trustee Code of Conduct may be made In Confidence to the Interim Integrity Commissioner Suzanne Craig in writing by submitting the completed Code of Conduct - Formal Complaint Form or by email at:

 A request for formal complaint must include the following: